SymfonyCasts/tailwind-bundle/doc/index.rst

 Using a Different Binary Version
 ------------------------

+By default, when you run ``php bin/console tailwind:build``, the bundle will check to see if it's already downloaded a version of tailwind.
+If it hasn't, the latest standalone Tailwind binary will be downloaded.
+If it has, the latest version it can find in your ``./var/tailwind`` directory will be used.
+In order to update to a new version, delete your ``./var/tailwind`` directory before running ``tailwind:build``.

-By default, the latest standalone Tailwind binary gets downloaded.
-However, if you want to use a different version, you can specify the version to use, set ``binary_version`` option:
+If instead you want to use only a specific version of tailwind, you can set the ``binary_version`` option:

 .. code-block:: yaml

     # config/packages/symfonycasts_tailwind.yaml
     symfonycasts_tailwind:
         binary_version: 'v3.3.0'

+This will ignore any other versions you have installed, and only use the specified version.

 Using a PostCSS config file
 ------------------------